 512 N. Robert St., St. Paul, 651-227-4337; 600 Washington Av.
 N., Mpls., 612-342-2625; and 2550 Nicollet Av.
 S., Mpls., 612-886-1233, blacksheeppizza.com

 At this lively homage to the Italian red-sauce joint, the emphasis remains on hearty, shareable portions of lasagna, spaghetti and meatballs, a handful of well-topped pizzas, and a kitchen-sink chopped salad.
 There are family-style chicken Parmesan dinners, too, along with tiramisu and chocolate budino for dessert.
-Curbside and delivery, 4-8 p.m.
+Stock up with fresh pasta, bottled pasta sauces and frozen pizza and lasagna.
+Takeout and curbside, 4-8 p.m.
 Thu.-Sun.

 The Original Pancake House

 The place for plate-size buttermilk pancakes (and gorgeous Dutch baby pancakes), sumptuous four-egg soufflé-style omelets, bacon-filled waffles and other gotta-have morning fare, available for curbside pickup.
 “We’re looking at delivery,” said Scot Malloy, owner of the Edina, Eden Prairie, Roseville and Burnsville locations.
 “We usually have the attitude that we’re too busy for delivery — it would affect our dining room service — but we want to make people happy.
 If we can sell chocolate chip pancakes, just for comfort, we don’t care if we don’t make any money.”
 Each franchised restaurant operates slightly different hours (most are open roughly 7 a.m.-2 p.m., daily), and offer slightly different pickup and delivery options; call for details.